cyrille-kone/VASGA/README.md

-This is the repo for the project of studying the paper <a href="https://arxiv.org/pdf/1602.02666.pdf"> A Variational Analysis of Stochastic Gradient Algorithms </a>
+This is the repo for the project of studying the paper <a href="https://arxiv.org/pdf/1602.02666.pdf"> A Variational Analysis of Stochastic Gradient Algorithms </a>.
 ## Setup
-First change to the project directory
+First move to the project root directory

 <code> cd ./VSGA </code>